vishalv22/Python/Python/chapter 1/readme.md

 dir (math) #this will show all the functions available in math module.
 #for example, we can use 'math.pi' to get the value of pi.
 ```

+## 🎯 Exercise
+### 1. Python program to print the poem "Twinkle, Twinkle Little Star"
+### 2. Install the external module and use it to perform an operation of your interest.
+### 3. Write the python program to print the contents of a directory using the os module.
+Search online for the function which does that.